MScBiomedicalInformatics/MSIB32500/lectures/lecture4.md

 ```
 Where the code in between the curly braces is the body of the function.

-Once the definition of the function is done, somewhere else in the code, we call the function (aka we use it).
-The following code defines a function that computes the square of the argument and then calls it after assigning a value for its argument
+Once the definition of the function is done, somewhere else in the code, we call the function (we use it).
+The following code defines a function that computes the square of the argument and then calls it after assigning a value for its argument.

 ```{r}
 # define a simple function